awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/as-scaling-simple-step.md

 # Simple and Step Scaling Policies for Amazon EC2 Auto Scaling<a name="as-scaling-simple-step"></a>

-With simple and step scaling policies, you choose scaling metrics and threshold values for the CloudWatch alarms that trigger the scaling process as well as define how your Auto Scaling group should be scaled when a threshold is in breach for a specified number of evaluation periods\.
+With simple and step scaling policies, you choose scaling metrics and threshold values for the CloudWatch alarms that trigger the scaling process\.
+You also define how your Auto Scaling group should be scaled when a threshold is in breach for a specified number of evaluation periods\.

 We recommend that you use step scaling policies instead of simple scaling policies, even if you have a single scaling adjustment\.
 Amazon EC2 Auto Scaling originally supported only simple scaling policies\.
 If you created your scaling policy before target tracking and step policies were introduced, your policy is treated as a simple scaling policy\.
 For more information, see [Simple Scaling Policies and Cooldowns](#SimpleScaling)\.